chillibasket/SdConfigFile/README.md

 5. Creating a new configuration file
 <br />

-This library is still a work in progress.
-If you have any questions or suggestion, feel free to open a new "Issue".
+If you have any questions or suggestion, feel free to open a new GitHub "Issue".
+If you come across any issues, make sure to specify the hardware you are using and provide examples of the code where the error occurs.
 <br />
 <br />